 Medicinal smell may be too harsh for some.

-Lightweight, matte formula that reduces the appearance of pores and keep makeup in place.
+Lightweight, matte formula that reduces the appearance of pores and keeps makeup in place.
 Oil-free formula that contains vitamin E. Many users say it's a staple of their beauty routine and it delivers results quickly.

 A few users have complained that it feels greasy on their skin.